Binance Market Update (2022-09-28)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, down by -3.10% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, up by 1.34% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include REEF, HNT, and ENS, up by 15%, 12%, and 8%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include PHB, REEF, and HNT, up by 19%, 14%, and 13%, respectively.

 Top stories of the day: